hidecode221b/LG4X/README.md

 ##### Amplitude ratio and energy difference
 XPS doublet peaks are splitted by the spin-orbit coupling based on the atomic theory.
 Spin-orbit interaction depends on the atomic element and its orbit.
 The energy separation of doublet corresponds to the spin-orbit constant.
 Amplitude ratio of doublet is based on the multiplicity (2j+1) of each total quantum number (j).
 LG4X constrains amp ratio and energy diff from a reference peak selected by dropdown menus.
 For example, Ag3d has j=5/2 and 3/2, and their amp ratio corresponds to 3:2.
 You can setup second peak amp ratio by selecting the first peak at j=5/2 and amp ratio = 0.67.
 This means that amplitude of second peak at j=3/2 is constrained by a factor of 0.67 against that of first peak.
 Energy diff parameter also works in a way that second peak position is away from first peak by the ctr diff = 6 eV as shown in the figure below.

+Note that amplitude used in the lmfit package is equivalent to the peak area that is propoertional to the amount of element in analytical area and depth by XPS.
+The atomic ratio is evaluated by the peak area normalized by the sensitivity factor.
+The ratio of sensitivity factors on doublet peaks is the same as that in multiplicity, so the normalized peak area of one doublet peak is the same as that in other one.

 ## Examples

 ![XPS C1s spectrum](https://github.com/heitler/LG4X/blob/master/Images/Capture.PNG "C1s")